ocaml/ocaml.org/data/planet/dutherenverseauborddelatable/unbreaking-scalable-web-development-one-loc-at-a-time.md

 <p style="text-align:justify;">We also have a few other limitations, that may be considered anecdotical in this day and age.
 For instance, the client side of Opa applications that have a client (i.e. non-pure web services) requires JavaScript and will not work with IE6 or Lynx.</p>
 <h2>Show me the code!</h2>
 <p style="text-align:justify;">Soon, but not quite yet.</p>
 <p style="text-align:justify;">We&rsquo;re working full-time on the open-source release.
 If you are interested, I suggest you visit <a href="http://opalang.org">opalang.org</a> to find some information and documentation or to request invitations to the closed beta.
-You can also follow our updates&nbsp;<a href="http://twitter.com/#!/opalang">on Twitter</a> or come and chat with us <a href="irc://irc.freenode.net/#opalang">on IRC</a>.</p>
+You can also follow our updates&nbsp;<a href="http://twitter.com/# - [1 Client error: Number of redirects hit maximum amount]!/opalang">on Twitter</a> or come and chat with us <a href="irc://irc.freenode.net/#opalang">on IRC</a>.</p>